LambdaTest/test-at-scale/README.md

 curl https://raw.githubusercontent.com/LambdaTest/test-at-scale/master/.sample.synapse.json -o .synapse.json
 ```
 - Download our sample configuration file using the above command.
-- Open the downloaded `.synapse.json` file in any editor of your choice.
+- Open the downloaded `.synapse.json` configuration file in any editor of your choice.
 - You will need to add the following in this file:
   - 1- **LambdaTest Secret Key**, that you got at the end of **Step 1**.
   - 2- **Git Token**, that would be required to clone the repositories after Step 3.
 Generating[Github](https://www.lambdatest.com/support/docs/tas-how-to-guides-gh-token), [GitLab](https://www.lambdatest.com/support/docs/tas-how-to-guides-gl-token) personal access token.